Reduced Density Matrices Through Machine Learning

-In this section, we will first discuss the interpolability of the $n$-RDM in the BZ.
-As shown in \cref{eq:nRDM}, the $n$-RDM is a function of $2n$ Bloch momenta.
-For a finite-sized system with periodic boundary condition (which we choose throughout this work), each Bloch momentum takes a number of discrete values.
-Without loss of generality, let us consider a 2D system with $L\times L$ unit cells in real space, \ie, $L$ unit cells along the direction of either primitive lattice vector.
-It means that the Bloch momentum now takes values from an $L\times L$ momentum mesh.
-As the system size increases to a larger commensurate value $L'$, additional momentum points emerge in the intermediate regions of the original $L \times L$ momentum mesh, as illustrated in \cref{fig:interpolate_schematic}.
+\emph{Interpolability of $n$-RDM} In this section, we discuss the interpolability of the $n$-RDM in the BZ.
+As shown in \cref{eq:nRDM}, the $n$-RDM is a function of $2n$ Bloch momenta; for a finite 2D system with $L\times L$ unit cells and periodic boundary conditions these momenta lie on an $L\times L$ mesh in the BZ, and increasing the system size to a commensurate $L'$ simply inserts additional momentum points between those of the original mesh (\cref{fig:interpolate_schematic}) while the Bloch momenta always occupy the same convex hull—the BZ.

-If $n$-RDM is a smooth function of $2n$ Bloch momenta in the thermodynamic limit, the values of $n$-RDM on the extra momentum points can be interpolated from those on original $L\times L$ momentum grid.
-In other words, although the $n$-RDMs are extrapolated from small to large system sizes in real space, they are in fact interpolated in momentum space.
-The condition that $n$-RDMs are smooth in the thermodynamic limit is naturally satisfied for gapped ground states.
-Even when the state of interest is gapless in the thermodynamic limit, certain combinations of $n$-RDMs (\eg, zero-frequency correlation functions) can still remain smooth functions of the Bloch momenta, such as the pair–pair correlation function in the Richardson model of superconductivity \cite{Hastings_2006} discussed in \cref{app:Numeric_CC} and shown in \cref{fig:ck0-grid}.
-Therefore, smooth $n$-RDMs (or smooth combinations thereof) are ubiquitous in condensed matter systems.
+If $n$-RDM is a smooth function of $2n$ Bloch momenta in the thermodynamic limit, then its values on extra momentum points can be interpolated from those on the original $L\times L$ grid.
+Namely, although the $n$-RDMs are extrapolated from small to large real-space system sizes, they are in fact interpolated in momentum space.
+This smoothness condition is naturally satisfied for gapped ground states, and even for gapless states certain combinations of $n$-RDMs (e.g., the pair–pair correlator in the Richardson model ~\cite{Richardson1963Restricted, RichardsonSherman1964, RevModPhys.76.643}) can remain smooth functions of the Bloch momenta.
+Thus, smooth $n$-RDMs (or smooth combinations thereof) are ubiquitous in condensed-matter systems.